 Unfortunately the tennis court fence at Claire Lane Park is rolled to a side and secured to allow contractors entry to paint lines and install netting when they arrive onsite.
-There is a shortage on raw materials (i.e. marking paint) and extensive lead times due to a shortage of over-the-road truck drivers.
+As most of us know, there is a shortage on raw materials (i.e. marking paint) and extensive lead times due to a shortage of over-the-road truck drivers, so we must continue to wait.
 Meanwhile, we encourage you to enjoy the tennis courts with pickleball at both Lions Park, 110 West Camp McDonald Road, and Country Gardens Park, 901 Schoenbeck Road.
 We apologize for the inconvenience and thank you for your patience.

 East Wedgewood Park